antimof/UxPlay/README.md

 service can also be provided by macOS, iOS or Windows servers).

-_**New:** UxPlay > 1.38  now also supports the Airplay audio-only protocol as well as AirPlay Mirror protocol, and (when the client screen is not being mirrored) can play Apple Lossless (ALAC)
+_**New:** UxPlay > 1.38  now also supports the Airplay audio-only protocol as well as AirPlay Mirror protocol, and (when the client screen is not being mirrored) can play Apple Lossless (ALAC) audio streamed from the client without video (the accompanying cover-art and metadata is  not displayed).
-44100/16/2 audio streamed from the client in  2-channel stereo without video (the accompanying cover-art and metadata is received by the server, but not displayed).
-The initial connection to the client can be in AirPlay audio mode, or an initial Airplay Mirror connection can be switched to
+The initial connection to the client can be either AirPlay audio or Airplay Mirror mode.
+An initial Airplay Mirror connection (with "Advanced Audio Coding" (AAC-ELD) (lossy) audio switches to ALAC if the mirrow window is closed and an AiPlay audio connection is started, and back again to AAC if an Airplay Mirror connection is (re)started_.
-Airplay audio by selecting "Stop Mirroring" in the Screen Mirroring setting (or closing the mirror window) and reconnecting in audio-only AirPlay mode
-(the audio stream changes back to "Advanced Audio Coding" (AAC-ELD) compressed (lossy) format if screen mirroring is (re)started)._

 UxPlay is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.